 Medicare Advantage (Medicare Part C) is private health insurance through which you can get your Medicare Part A and Part B benefits.
 Medicare Part A continues to pay for hospice benefits when you have a Medicare Advantage plan.
 Some Medicare Advantage plans include prescription drug coverage and may include other benefits as well.
 Premiums and deductibles for Medicare Advantage plans may vary, depending on which plan you choose and the extent of your health coverage.

 Be aware that many Medicare Part D Prescription Drug Plans place a limit on how much they will pay for your prescription drugs in one year.
-For the year 2019, once you and your plan have spent a combined $3,820 on covered prescription drugs, you’ll reach the coverage gap (sometimes also referred to as the “donut hole”).
-During the coverage gap, you may have to pay up to 25% of your plan’s price for covered brand-name prescription drugs and 37% of the price of generic drugs.
+For the year 2020, once you and your plan have spent a combined $4,020on covered prescription drugs, you’ll reach the coverage gap (sometimes also referred to as the “donut hole”).
+During the coverage gap, you may have to pay up to 25% of your plan’s price for covered brand-name prescription drugs and 25% of the price of covered generic drugs in 2020.

 If you don’t sign up for Medicare Part D prescription drug coverage (a stand-alone Medicare Part D Prescription Drug Plan or a Medicare Advantage Prescription Drug plan) when you’re newly eligible for Medicare, you might be subject to a late-enrollment penalty when and if you decide to get this coverage at a later date.
 You may be able to avoid this penalty if you’re covered by another prescription drug plan that’s “creditable” (expected to pay, on average, at least as much as Medicare Part D typically pays).